lamastex/mrs2/companions/mrs-1.0-YatracosThis/README.md

  - ``INPUTFILENAME``: the name of the txt file that contains the data set

+ - ``OUTPUTFILENAME``: a filename to be associated with the txt files that will be output from the program

  - ``HOLDOUTPERCENT``: % of data to be held out.
 	 - The number of data points to be held out is obtained by multiplying the hold out percent with the total number of points, rounded to the nearest integer.